 Worked comparison: extension vs fresh purchase on a £350,000 flat

-Path 1: Extend the lease under the 2024 statutory regime.
-Premium under the new formula (no marriage value, fresh 990-year term, peppercorn rent): estimated £42,000.
+Path 1: Extend the lease under the statutory regime.
+Premium under the current formula (including marriage value, since 64 years is below the 80-year boundary and the LFRA 2024 abolition is not yet in force; new lease = existing term plus 90 years at a peppercorn rent): estimated £42,000.
 SDLT consequences:

 - Notifiable: yes (premium ≥ £40,000).